SirTangoGibus/CLanguageProjects/README.md

 # CLanguageProjects
-A selection of various C scripts I made during the EPITECH Piscine
+A selection of various C scripts I made during the EPITECH Piscine.

-Each folder contains different scripts, complete with explanations.
+Each folder contains different projects (e.g. reverse engineering the printf function), complete with explanations.